 - Mobile Technology should only be used in School with the permission of a member of staff and in accordance with their instructions. - Mobile devices brought into school are entirely at the staff member, student's & parents' or visitors own risk.
-The School accepts no responsibility for the loss, theft or damage of any phone or hand held device brought into school. - The school allows staff to bring in personal mobile phones and devices for their own use during non-contact rest periods only. - During contact time, personal devices should be switched off and put away beyond use, apart from designated staff with a responsibility for Health & Safety and / or Safeguarding. - Designated 'mobile use free' areas are situated across the setting.
+The School accepts no responsibility for the loss, theft or damage of any phone or hand held device brought into school. - The school allows staff to bring in personal mobile phones and devices for their own use during non-contact rest periods only - these are to be used in restricted areas, eg. Staffroom, PPA room, Offices etc or with express permission of the Headteacher. - During contact time, personal devices should be switched off and put away beyond use, apart from designated staff with a responsibility for Health & Safety and / or Safeguarding. - Designated 'mobile use free' areas are situated across the setting.
 The areas which should be considered most vulnerable include: toilets, bathrooms and changing areas. - School devices will only be used to take photos or videos, when appropriate, and only published where parental permission is in place. - All visitors are requested to keep their phones on silent. - Under no circumstances does the school allow a member of staff to contact a pupil or parent/carer using their personal device. - The school reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying.
 Staff mobiles or hand held devices may be searched at any time as part of routine monitoring. - Where parents or students need to contact each other during the school day, they should do so only through the School office. - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device. - Where the school provides mobile technologies such as phones, laptops and tablets for offsite visits and trips, these devices should only be used for school business (e.g. contacting parents, taking photographs and videos, tweeting and Facebook status updates). - It is the responsibility of parents and children to ensure mobile devices are adequately insured.